LRossdeutscher/Adnat/README.md

 #### 3. Departed Employee Shift Storage (easy)
 Create a way for shifts of a departed employee to be stored.
 Create a link on the "View Shifts" route that would direct a user to a table of prior employees shifts.
 You may need to make schema changes for this exercise.
 Bonus: If a departed employee re-joins the organisation, have a way for their past shifts to be re-added to current shifts.

-#### 4. Filtering shifts (medium)
-Allow users to filter which shifts are visible based on employee or a date range or both.

 #### 5. Overnight shifts (medium)
 When creating a shift, if the finish time of a shift is earlier than the start time, the shift should be considered overnight.
 For example, if the start time is 7:30pm and the finish time is 1:30am, then it is an overnight shift that goes for 6 hours.